Plasma Pen vs TCA Peels vs Electrocautery for Sebaceous Hyperplasia: The Honest 2026 Test

 • Within a reasonable timeline.
 Two to three weeks end to end, including the scab and post-healing redness, is the bar.

 A method that softens the bump but does not destroy the gland is a partial winner.
 A method that destroys the gland but leaves a visible mark loses.
-A method that requires daily application for months and produces uneven results loses harder.
+A method that needs daily application for months and produces uneven results loses harder.

 Sebaceous hyperplasia does not fade with a cream.
 Either you reach the gland or you do not.
 Everything else is the method falling short.